All ceremonies are held in the Council Chambers, 6 Dutton Road Mount Barker

 Please contact the Department of Immigration- 131 880 if you have any questions about your Application Status.

-Australia Day Awards- are now CLOSED
+Australia Day Awards- are now OPEN

 In choosing the recipients of the Australia Day Citizen of the Year Awards, regard is given to the nominee’s achievements in the year immediately prior to receiving the award, as well as their past achievements and ongoing contribution to the community.